ArthurianX/arthurianx/README.md

 - Series A/B startup
 - Revenue, if not profit
 - At least 1 year runway
-- Cloud Platform / Web 3 / Automation, the more environmentally / socially responsible the better
+- Cloud Platform / Web3 / Automation, the more environmentally / socially responsible the better
 - [ShapeUp](https://basecamp.com/shapeup) product development
 - 120.000+ USD/yr
 - Lot of responsbility, lots of stock, normal vesting period, possibly hardware